At A Glance

 This artwork is currently in storage

-Nandi is among the sculptures included in the International Sculpture Garden
+Nandi was among the sculptures included in an International Sculpture Garden at Penn’s Landing

 The name “Nandi” means “happiness” and designates the sacred bull belonging to Shiva

 The largest examples of Nandi in India are twice the size of this 6′, 7.5 ton Nandi

 This Nandi is the largest ever to leave India